LeagueToolkit/LeagueDownloader/README.md

 # LeagueDownloader

+### Notice: This tool no longer works anymore since Riot shut down their RADS CDN in 2021.

 LeagueDownloader is a command line tool that allows you to download and install any version from League of Legends using Riot's CDN.

 [Get the latest version](https://github.com/LoL-Fantome/LeagueDownloader/releases/)